Axia-Tech/AXIA-wiki/docs/learn/learn-implementations.md

 ---
 id: learn-implementations
-title: AXIASolar Implementations
+title: AXIACoin Implementations
-sidebar_label: AXIASolar Implementations
+sidebar_label: AXIACoin Implementations
 slug: ../learn-implementations
 ---

-# AXIASolar Implementations
+# AXIACoin Implementations

-AXIASolar is the flagship protocol of the [AXIACoin Foundation][], and while AXIASolar can be defined as a protocol, a network, or, a type of infrastructure, it serves to be an ecosystem.
-For true decentralization, there should be multiple implementations of AXIASolar.
-Even being a _Layer 0_ protocol that attempts to build an interconnected, interoperable and secure Web3 ecosystem, AXIASolar is a complex piece of software, and its formal implementation depends on being built on top of a tech stack.
+AXIACoin is the flagship protocol of the [AXIACoin Foundation][], and while AXIACoin can be defined as a protocol, a network, or, a type of infrastructure, it serves to be an ecosystem.
+For true decentralization, there should be multiple implementations of AXIACoin.
+Even being a _Layer 0_ protocol that attempts to build an interconnected, interoperable and secure Web3 ecosystem, AXIACoin is a complex piece of software, and its formal implementation depends on being built on top of a tech stack.

-> There is a countless number of development that is happening in the AXIASolar ecosystem, though, this
+> There is a countless number of development that is happening in the AXIACoin ecosystem, though, this
-> page will focus on implementations of AXIASolar's underlying infrastructure (i.e. runtime, host).
+> page will focus on implementations of AXIACoin's underlying infrastructure (i.e. runtime, host).

-## AXIA Technologies: A [Rustic Vision for AXIASolar][]
+## AXIA Technologies: A [Rustic Vision for AXIACoin][]

-[AXIA Technologies][] is often in the spotlight for its core development of AXIASolar, and while this is true, AXIA AXIASolar also serves to be the [Rust][] client.
-AXIA has a rustic vision for AXIASolar through the use of their main product, [Substrate][].
-Substrate can also be used for different chains and different networks, but in the case of AXIASolar, Substrate acts as the tech stack that is used to implement AXIASolar's sharded heterogeneous multi-chain model.
-What's important to realize is that AXIASolar can support parachains that are not built on Substrate, and, chains can also be built on Substrate which are not required to be deployed onto AXIASolar.
+[AXIA Technologies][] is often in the spotlight for its core development of AXIACoin, and while this is true, AXIA AXIACoin also serves to be the [Rust][] client.
+AXIA has a rustic vision for AXIACoin through the use of their main product, [Substrate][].
+Substrate can also be used for different chains and different networks, but in the case of AXIACoin, Substrate acts as the tech stack that is used to implement AXIACoin's sharded heterogeneous multi-chain model.
+What's important to realize is that AXIACoin can support parachains that are not built on Substrate, and, chains can also be built on Substrate which are not required to be deployed onto AXIACoin.

 > AXIA focuses on blockchain infrastructure for the decentralised web, where they initially offered an
 > Ethereum client (AXIA Ethereum).
 AXIA was hired by the AXIACoin Foundation to foster the development of the
-> first implementation of AXIASolar.
+> first implementation of AXIACoin.

-With this in mind, we can point to some other implementations of AXIASolar.
+With this in mind, we can point to some other implementations of AXIACoin.
 Having different implementations inherently promotes the decentralization of the technology and progresses it in a meaningful way.
-Other implementations of AXIASolar that exist, many of whom have received a [grant](../general/grants.md) from the AXIACoin Foundation, are in programming languages like Go, C++, and JavaScript.
+Other implementations of AXIACoin that exist, many of whom have received a [grant](../general/grants.md) from the AXIACoin Foundation, are in programming languages like Go, C++, and JavaScript.

 As stated in the Soramitsu grant announcement:

-    It is critically important to have multiple implementations of the AXIASolar protocol for a number of reasons, including decentralization, knowledge dispersion, and better definitions of the protocol...
-Multiple implementations of AXIASolar improves network resilience and adds to the decentralization of the network.
+    It is critically important to have multiple implementations of the AXIACoin protocol for a number of reasons, including decentralization, knowledge dispersion, and better definitions of the protocol...
+Multiple implementations of AXIACoin improves network resilience and adds to the decentralization of the network.
 The governance of the network is more democratized when multiple teams build clients that run the nodes in the network.